 Offset Spec.
-Version Name Length Value Description on 00h 2.3+ Contained Element Type BYTE Bit Field Specifies the type of element associated with this record: Bit(s) Meaning 7 Type Select.
+Version Name Length Value Description 00h 2.3+ Contained Element Type BYTE Bit Field Specifies the type of element associated with this record: Bit(s) Meaning 7 Type Select.
 Identifies whether the Type contains an SMBIOS structure type enumeration (1) or an SMBIOS Baseboard Type enumeration (0).
 6:0 Type.
-Specifies either an SMBIOS Board Type enumeration (see 7.3.2 for definitions) or an SMBIOS structure type, dependent on the setting of the Type Select. as A7h (1 remaining SMBIOS s a System I is specified remaining ole, a contained Power Supply is specified 0100111b) - the MSB is 1, so the seven bits (27h = 39) represent an attructure type; structure type 39 represents Power Supply.
-A contained Server Blade d as 03h - the MSB is 0, so the seven bits represent an SMBIOS board d type 03h represents a Server Blade.
-01h 2.3+ Contained Element Minimum BYTE Varies that can be properly or the minimum number of the element type installed in the chassis for the chassis to perate, in the range 0 to 254.
-The value) is reserved for future definition by this on.
-02h 2.3+ Contained Element Maximum BYTE Varies that can be the maximum number of the element type installed in the chassis, in the range 1 to value 0 is reserved for future definition by location.
+Specifies either an SMBIOS Board Type enumeration (see 7.3.2 for definitions) or an SMBIOS structure type, dependent on the setting of the Type Select.
+For example, a contained Power Supply is specified as A7h (1 0100111b) - the MSB is 1, so the remaining seven bits (27h = 39) represent an SMBIOS structure type; structure type 39 represents a System Power Supply.
+A contained Server Blade is specified as 03h - the MSB is 0, so the remaining seven bits represent an SMBIOS board type; board type 03h represents a Server Blade.
+01h 2.3+ Contained Element Minimum BYTE Varies Specifies the minimum number of the element type that can be installed in the chassis for the chassis to properly operate, in the range 0 to 254.
+The value 255 (0FFh) is reserved for future definition by this specification.
+02h 2.3+ Contained Element Maximum BYTE Varies Specifies the maximum number of the element type that can be installed in the chassis, in the range 1 to 255.
+The value 0 is reserved for future definition by this specification.